becem-gharbi/esp-web-config/README.md

 # ESP Web Config

-A Platform IO library to configure ESP32 devices over a web interface.
+A Platform IO library to configure ESP32 & ESP8266 devices over a web interface.

 ## ❓ How it works

 - Sets WiFi to Access point.
-- Runs a web server of a static web app from SPIFFS.
+- Runs a web server of a static web app from SPIFFS (ESP32) or LittleFS (ESP8266) with default 170Kb size.
 - Uses web basic authentication (username/password).
 - Accepts configuration data via a personalized form.
-- Saves configuration to Non-volatile Storage.
+- Saves configuration to Non-volatile Storage via `Preferences` library.

 ## Web application